ravishverma/ravishverma.github.io/projects/udacityDataVis/README.md

 I have further split the data into different files based on the season of the year.

 ## The Visualization
 Using the new data, I have created a visualization using JavaScript d3 library.
-The visualization give three major information for air travel in any particular year and season,
+The visualization gives three major information for air travel in any particular year and season,
-1. Number of flights for every route -> In the form of thickness of the liens
+1. Number of flights for every route -> In the form of thickness of the lines
 1. Suffering score on each route -> This is an average of points for delay and cancellation shown as color code
 1. Summary -> This contains total flights and suffering score for all the routes in the selected time period